Are You Growing Toxic Mold Spores?

-Mold, a not so scientific term typically used to describe multiple types of fungi, is ugly, furry, yellow, green, pink, and oftentimes smelly.
-Found both indoors and out, toxic mold is mostly unpleasant and unsightly.
+Mold, while not a scientific term typically, is best used to describe multiple types of fungi is ugly, furry, and oftentimes smelly.
+Found both indoors and out, toxic mold is unpleasant and unsightly.

-On the positive side, molds are also responsible for penicillin and blue cheese producing yeasts used to make bread, beer and wine.
-Mold and its spores are basically everywhere, everywhere there is moisture.
+Positively speaking, molds also create penicillin and cheese producing yeasts used to make bread, beer and wine.
+Mold spores are pretty much everywhere there’s moisture.

-It is true, moisture begets mold and if you don’t want mold, you need to get rid of the moisture that is causing it.
-Damp environments are the perfect place for mold and fungi to grow.
-Whether in basements, attics, garages, under the sink cabinets, under carpeting, or anywhere there is humidity and moisture, mold can be found along with:
+Consequently, moisture creates mold and if you don’t want mold you need to get rid of the moisture that’s creating it.
+Damp environments are the perfect place for mold and fungi to live.
+Whether in basements, attics, garages, or under sink cabinets mold can be found along with these:

 - Bacteria